BPuttfarcken/Twarly_tc_23s/README.md

 ## Scanning

 You can scan QR-Codes with Twarly to pick up flyers and business cards.
 For demo purposes this function is currently set up with a simple if-then logic.
 A connection with a flyer and business card database would be suggested for the development in the future.
-You can also connect with people throug scanning their personal QR-code on the homescreen.
+You can also connect with people through scanning their personal QR-code on the homescreen.
 The homescreen QR-code contains information about the unique user ID.
 The QR-code scanner queries the user database.
 The app generates a business card with some of the account information (for example name, e-mail adress, job, ...) if a user ID is scanned.